Last Updated on

 - Turn “Record game clips, screenshots, and broadcast using Game bar” off

 - Now select Broadcasting and turn off “Record audio when I broadcast”

 - Restart your computer

 You can now check out if turning off Game Mode has fixed your screen tearing problem.

-You’re probably going to want to try and disable this function to see if it is causing the issue so here’s how:
+You’re probably going to want to try to disable this function to see if it is causing the issue, so here’s how:

 On the other hand, if you unchecked this box and it’s made the screen tearing worse, try and enable it again and it could actually fix the issue altogether due to a glitch.

-A lot of games and applications have a frame limit set as a default which could be seriously impacting any screen tearing.
-Usually, this feature can benefit the games/apps you currently have open but sadly if it’s causing screen tearing it’s got to go.
+Many games and applications have a frame limit set as a default, which could be seriously impacting any screen tearing.
+Usually, this feature can benefit the games/apps you currently have opened, but sadly, if it’s causing screen tearing it’s got to go.